fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     It is Allah Who has made for you the earth as a resting place, and the sky as a canopy, and has given you shape - and made your shapes beautiful -, and has provided for you Sustenance
     Quran, surah Gafir 40:64

-The Qur'an says that the heavens and the earth were joined together as one "unit of creation", after which they were "cloven asunder".
+The Quran says that the heavens and the earth were joined together as one "unit of creation", after which they were "cloven asunder".

-    The heavens and the earth were joined together as one unit, before We clove them asunder Quran (21:30)
+    The heavens and the earth were joined together as one unit, before We clove them asunder Quran, surah Al-Nabiyaa (The Prophets) 21:30

 Following this big explosion 💥, the heavens and the earth came into their present shape after going through a phase when they were smoke-like.

     Then He turned to the heaven while it was smoke.
 He said to the heaven and the earth: "Come (into being), willingly or unwillingly."
 They said: "We come willingly."
-    Quran 41:11 (Surah Fussilat)
+    Quran, surah Fussilat (Explained in Detail) 41:11

-The Qur'an states that "Allah created the heavens and the earth, and all that is between them, in six youm(يوم))" (7:54).
+The Quran states that "Allah created the heavens and the earth, and all that is between them, in six youm(يوم))" (7:54).
 While on the surface this might seem similar to the account related in the Bible, there are some important distinctions.

 The verses that mention "six days" use the Arabic word "youm" (day).
-This word appears several other times in the Qur'an, each denoting a different measurement of time.
+This word appears several other times in the Quran, each denoting a different measurement of time.
 In one case, the measure of a day is equated with 50,000 years (70:4), whereas another verse states that `a day in the sight of your Lord is like 1,000 years of your reckoning` (22:47).
-The word "youm" is thus understood, within the Qur'an, to be a long period of time -- an era or eon.
+The word "youm" is thus understood, within the Quran, to be a long period of time -- an era or eon.
 Therefore, Muslims interpret the description of a "six day" creation as six distinct periods or eons.
 The length of these periods is not precisely defined, nor are the specific developments that took place during each period.

 Thus the elements and what was to become the planets and stars began to cool, come together, and form into shape, following the natural laws that Allah established in the universe.

-The Qur'an further states that Allah created the sun, the moon, and the planets, each with their own individual courses or orbits.
+The Quran further states that Allah created the sun, the moon, and the planets, each with their own individual courses or orbits.

+    "See ye not how Allah has created the seven heavens one above another, and made the moon a light (noor) in their midst, and made the sun as a lamp (siraaj)?"
+    Quran, surah Nooh (Noah) 71:15-16

-    "It is He Who created the night and the day, and the sun and the moon; all (the celestial bodies) swim along, each in its rounded course" (21:33).
+    "It is He Who created the night and the day, and the sun and the moon; all (the celestial bodies) swim along, each in its rounded course"
+    Quran, surah Al-Nabiyaa (The Prophets) 21:33

     "The heavens, We have built them with power.
-And verily, We are expanding it" (51:47)
+And verily, We are expanding it" Quran, surah Adh-Dhaariyat (The Winnowing Winds) 51:47

 There has been some historical debate among Muslim scholars about the precise meaning of this verse, since knowledge of the universe's expansion was only recently discovered.
 In the beginning of 20th century, the consensus among scientists was that the universe is static.
 So, the science was contradicting the Quran until Einstein discovered the theory of relativity.

-    "(Such is) the artistry of Allah, Who disposes of all things in perfect order" Quran, surah Al-Naml 27:88
+    "(Such is) the artistry of Allah, Who disposes of all things in perfect order" Quran, surah Al-Naml (The Ant) 27:88

 </details><details><summary>